 Along with the rest of the country, Floridians love their personal freedom and their automobiles.
 Although transportation experts are debating whether or not there has been a permanent fundamental cultural shift in driving habits that has grown out of the recession, we believe that as the Florida economy continues to recover, the challenges associated with keeping traffic flowing will begin to rise once again; especially in our metropolitan areas.
 The latest trends tend to bear this out.
-Vehicle miles travelled on the State Highway System continued to climb in 2016 when compared to the trend line during the recession (see Figure 1).
+Vehicle miles travelled on the State Highway System continued to climb in 2017 when compared to the trend line during the recession (see Figure 1).

 So with more people utilizing the transportation system, how is the Department performing in regards to the movement of people and goods?
-After-all, the Department has consistently met or exceeded the established performance measures for a number of years.
+After all, the Department has consistently met or exceeded the established performance measures for a number of years.
 It has also invested tens of billions of dollars into the system over the years.
 So, are we improving the mobility of people and goods on the state's transportation system?
 Again, the data tends to show positive movement in that regard.
 Figure 2 shows the percentage of miles on the State Highway System that are severely congested during the peak hour of performance.
 As would be expected, congestion subsided during the recession years.
-Although the trend has been moving up over the past three years, the overall trend since the Department began collecting this data in 2005 shows improvement.
+Although the trend has been moving up over the previous years.

 Another way of measuring the return on the Department's investment in the transportation system is by looking at Vehicle Hours of Delay on the State Highway System (see Figure 3).
 Delay is important because it equates to cost in time and money for individuals and businesses.
 Since 2010, vehicle hours of delay in the seven largest MPOs in Florida has increased, indicative of the economic recovery and population growth.
-However, the trend is still well below the levels prior to the recession.
+However, the trend is still below the levels prior to the recession.
 Florida's transportation system, therefore, appears to be accommodating the economic recovery with adequate capacity for supporting further economic growth.